SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Some commonly used patterns in this category are:

-- **Iterator**: provides a way to access the elements of a collection (aggregate object) without exposing the underlying representation.
+- **Iterator**: provides a way to access the elements of a collection (aggregate object) without exposing the underlying representation

 This is also known as "cursor".

 [image assetsSrc="js-application-design-patterns-08.png" /]

-- **Mediator**: this pattern is implemented by having a single object be responsible for the communication between various other modules of the application to avoid too many direct relationships between components.
+- **Mediator**: this pattern is implemented by having a single object be responsible for the communication between various other modules of the application to avoid too many direct relationships between components

 [image assetsSrc="js-application-design-patterns-09.png" /]

-- **Observer**: this is a pattern in which an object called **subject** maintains a list of dependant objects and notifies them of any state changes, usually through calling one of their methods.
+- **Observer**: this is a pattern in which an object called **subject** maintains a list of dependant objects and notifies them of any state changes, usually through calling one of their methods

 The **Observer** pattern facilitates a good object-oriented design and promotes loose coupling.

 [image assetsSrc="js-application-design-patterns-10.png" /]

-- **Visitor** - this pattern is useful when there is a collection of objects and new functionality needs to be added to them without changing the objects themselves.
+- **Visitor** - this pattern is useful when there is a collection of objects and new functionality needs to be added to them without changing the objects themselves

 The new logic is added to a new object called the **visitor**.